techquest/cordova-ios-sdk-swift-4/README.md

 ```

 * Follow the remaining steps in the documentation.
-* call the init function inside the onDeviceReady function of your cordova app
+* call the init function inside the onDeviceReady function of your cordova app  (VERY IMPORTANT!)
 * NOTE: When going into Production mode, use the Client Id and the Client Secret got from the Production Tab of Developer Console instead.

 ## <a name='SDKWithUI'></a>Using the Plugin with UI (In PCI-DSS Scope: No )